 As an antioxidant, curcumin fights free radicals which are chemicals in the natural process of oxidation which essentially damage your cells.
 The body will make free radicals after smoking, getting sunlight, while processing food and alcohol, and pretty much existing in today's society (sigh).
 Curcumin will stop free radicals from forming and break them down on their tracks so that they're harmless chemicals simply passing through the body.

 Choosing curcumin over turmeric’s just the common sense move.
 You get the benefits of turmeric straight from the source.
+Look for well balanced supplements to get these benefits.
 And in 2019, we’re skipping all the wellness non-sense and headed straight for what works.